5 Coachella Valley wedding venues

 What works: Dramatic environmental portraits.
 Wide-format storytelling.
 The kind of shot couples save and frame.

 Plan around: Wind.
 Desert wind kicks up around 4-5pm in spring/fall.
-Veils, hair, candles — talk to your planner about wind contingencies.
+Veils, hair, candles, talk to your planner about wind contingencies.
+At higher elevation venues like Tahquitz Pines, also factor in temperature swings.
+It can be 20 degrees cooler than the valley floor at the same hour.

 The valley has a deep bench of country clubs that serve weddings well.
 Manicured grounds, controlled indoor reception space, sometimes a chapel-style ceremony room with stained glass.
 They're the safest weather contingency in the desert.